jumpinjackie/fdo/OpenSourceBuild__README.txt

         the following FDO environment variable to point to the location of the unixODBC
         components:

-           FDOODBC=<unixODBC developer components path>
+           FDOODBC=[unixODBC developer components path]

+  6. OPTIONAL: The FDO build process allows it's documentation to be regenerated.
+     If this is required, install the OpenSource Doxygen documentation generation software.
+Doxygen is a documentation system for C++, C, Java, Objective-C, Python, IDL (Corba and Microsoft flavors) and to some extent PHP, C#, and D.
+     Doxygen is often automataically installed on Fedora Core and RedHat systems.

+     To install Doxygen, refer to: http://www.stack.nl/~dimitri/doxygen/

+     The FDO Doxygen documentation generation process will also use the "dot" tool
+     from graphviz 1.5 to generate more advanced diagrams and graphs.
+Graphviz is an "open-sourced", cross-platform graph drawing toolkit from AT&T and Lucent Bell Labs.

+     To install graphviz, refer to: http://www.graphviz.org/

-  6. NOTE: To run the unit test, you must set LD_LIBRARY_PATH as follows:
+  7. NOTE: To run the unit test, you must set LD_LIBRARY_PATH as follows:

        export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/fdo-3.2.0/lib
        export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$SDEHOME/lib:$FDOTHIRDPARTY/ESRI/ArcSDEClient91/Linux/lib

-  7. NOTE: Several known problems exist if auto-mounted drives are used as locations for the FDO Linux builds.
+  8. NOTE: Several known problems exist if auto-mounted drives are used as locations for the FDO Linux builds.
 It is recommended that users not use auto-mounted drives when building FDO.

-  8. NOTE: The FDO expression scripts (.y) are not automatially recompiled as a part of the FDO build process.
+  9. NOTE: The FDO expression scripts (.y) are not automatially recompiled as a part of the FDO build process.
 In order to recompile the .y files into their .cpp and .h counterparts, execute the build_parse.sh script.

-  9. NOTE: Use the <FDO OpenSource>\setenvironment.sh script to assist in setting and maintaing the correct environment settings for the FDO build process.
+ 10. NOTE: Use the [FDO OpenSource]\setenvironment.sh script to assist in setting and maintaing the correct environment settings for the FDO build process.
      This script can be modifed and used to set the correct environment variables and PATH settings.